tgalyean/pygelf/README.md

 pygelf
 ======
-pygelf - Python library for sending events to Graylog2 over the Gelf HTTP Input
+Python library for sending events to Graylog2 over the Gelf HTTP Input

 Install